 Weddings at the Basilica

-To be married in one of these locations, you must be one of the following:
+To be married in one of these locations, either the bride or groom must be Catholic and one of the following:

 - Current Notre Dame student